Search

 • A SEP IRA may be a better choice if you have a high income.
 A Roth IRA may not allow you to save enough to replace your income in retirement, and you may not qualify anyway.
 Having a higher income also likely means you're in a higher tax bracket, so the immediate tax deduction may be more valuable.

-• Roth IRAs are a good way to grow a tax-free nest egg as long as you or your spouse have earned income and you make under the IRS income limits.
+• Roth IRAs are a good way to grow a tax-free nest egg as long as you or your spouse has earned income and you make under the IRS income limits.
 Although they have a low annual contribution limit, you can use them alongside a workplace plan.

 These are just two of many different retirement account options you may have.
 An experienced Thrivent financial advisor can work with you to review your overall financial picture and help you decide which retirement options can best meet your needs.